Word-ly Wisdom: Strategically Simplifying your everyday writing

 To hook your social media followers, you have to give them something first.
 Here are ways to provide information as a currency to your audience.

 Google announced a major algorithm update, affecting how they determine which sites to list in search results about health and finance topics.
 Here’s what you need to know.

-Detailed survey results show the difference between what marketers THINK their social media audience wants, and what they actually want.
-Here’s what’s shown to work, and how you can use it for your ministry.
+Survey shows the difference between what marketers THINK their social media audience wants and what they actually want.
+Here’s what works and how you can use it for YOUR ministry.